-Every one of us has a fundamental flaw, a defect of character, an Achilles’ heel.
-This is known as the CHIEF FEATURE, since it tends to dominate the entire personality.
-To the extent that you can identify and handle your chief feature, you are doing well in your personal growth.
+Every one of us has a fundamental flaw, an immaturity of character, a dark side or negative tendency.
+This character flaw, also known as a ‘Chief Feature’, tends to take control whenever we feel stressed, anxious or uncertain.
+To the extent that you can identify and handle yours, you are doing well in your personal growth.

 What is a Chief Feature?

 Generally speaking, all personality traits (or overleaves) are neutral.
 They can be applied positively or negatively, but in themselves they are neither positive nor negative.
 Personality traits are merely different ways of being.

 A chief feature is different.
 A chief feature is negative by nature.

 A chief feature is a dominant negative attitude — a defensive and potentially destructive pattern of thinking, feeling and acting.
 We could also call it a constraining factor or personal stumbling block.